yazdkhasti/key-ninja/README.md

 ## Front-end

-Latest version of angular is used for building the front-end.

  Front-end key features:

+- Angular 7.2 is used for building the front-end.
 - Project is structured using Angular official styles guide.
 - Lazy loading is used for loading the customers module
 - Bootstrap 4 is used for layout and styles.